 Dentures are not the longest-lasting tooth replacement option.
 However, they don’t have to wear out too fast.
 The longer your dentures last, the fewer times you’ll need replacement dentures and need to make visits to the dentist.

 Keeping your dentures in good shape makes it more likely they will last the expected 8-10 years or maybe even longer.

 Here’s how you can help your dentures last as long as possible.

 How long your dentures last depends on their initial quality.
 Cheap dentures are designed to be disposable.
 If they don’t wear down, they will break or they will get so stained and absorb so many odors that you want to replace them.
 Poor fitting dentures are especially likely to break or wear down quickly.

-High-quality dentures like FOY ® Dentures are sturdier so they don’t wear out as fast.
+High-quality dentures designed by Dr. Rod Strickland, are sturdier so they don’t wear out as fast.
 High-density materials repel stains and odors.
 Plus, their outstanding fit balances forces not just for comfort but to avoid breaking.

 Follow Care Guidelines

 Take care of your dentures as you should.
 Use recommended care products.
 Using home-made cleaners or cleaning products intended for other uses can damage your dentures.

 Don’t let dentures dry out–this can make them warp, which will make them more likely to break.

 Wear Them Most of the Time